-On Mar 30, 2016, at 16:30, Faré fahree@gmail.com wrote:
+On Mar 30, 2016, at 16:30, Faré <fahree@gmail.com> wrote:

-On Wed, Mar 30, 2016 at 3:39 PM, Attila Lendvai attila@lendvai.name wrote:
+On Wed, Mar 30, 2016 at 3:39 PM, Attila Lendvai <attila@lendvai.name> wrote:

 The warts are mostly related to bootstrap issues when you're modifying asdf itself.

+i don't see the whole problem, but maybe the bootstrap script could check out the latest stable tag/branch into the build/ tmp directory, and compile asdf-tools while inside that asdf repo state?
 That's a possibility.
 I kind of wanted basic functionality to work even when git is not present though, for cases where e.g. a tarball is used, or a rsync/scp of the checkout onto a test machine.

 My compromise of "build asdf-tools while you know you have a stable asdf" seemed good to me, but admittedly it's a cognitive burden on other maintainers, too.